Why improve cycling along Thorndon Quay and not Aotea Quay?

 People on bikes would have to ride beside the very busy road with lots of fast traffic.

 The land on Aotea Quay and Waterloo Quay is owned by CentrePort and KiwiRail.
-Neither is willing to make land available to the Council at this point.
+To date, neither has been willing to make land available to the Council at this point.

 KiwiRail is developing a new transport logistics hub in their rail marshalling yards and the amount of rail freight is increasing.